Zemun Polje: Location

 Zemun Polje is located on both railway and highway Belgrade-Novi Sad, halfway between the western section of urban Zemun (Nova Galenika) and Batajnica.
 For decades completely outside the urban section of Belgrade, since the late 1990s it made urban connection with the extended industrial zone of Nova Galenika on the east (through the neighborhood of Kamendin and the fast developing neighborhood of Plavi Horizonti on the south.

 Characteristics

 Despite even originally being built outside the urban zone of Belgrade (in the 1970s, even the name, Zemun Polje, means Zemun field) it was intended as a neighborhood of Belgrade, not as a separate settlement.
 The neighborhood of Kamendin was built in the late 1990s, directly adjoining the western section of Zemun Polje.

 The geometrically shaped neighborhood is mostly residential, with its own railway station in the south.
 The Corn Institute Zemun Polje has a worldwide reputation in creating corn hybrids.

+In August 2023, the Serbian national postal office service, Pošta Srbije, announced construction of massive logistics center in Zemun Polje.
+It will include large storage spaces, cold storages, and duty-free zone as the 23 ha large parcel reaches the Danube.
+The complex should be finished by 2033.